jlapeyre/Symata.jl/README.md

 You can use the symbols `:>` for `RuleDelayed`, `=>` for `Rule`, `^:=` for `UpSetDelayed`, `=` for `Set`, `:=` for `SetDelayed`, and `^=` for `UpSet`.
-These are also the symbols used for printed output, as well.
+These are also the symbols used for printed output.

 You can run the test suite from the `sjulia` prompt with `Tests()`.
 This runs tests in [the directory sjtest.](sjtest/) All symbols listed above do appear